 Annual Report of the State Services Commission for the year ended 30 June 2011

-The information on pages 9-30 of the Annual Report (Remuneration of Public Service and State sector senior staff as at 30 June 2011) was published separately in September, with the remuneration tables provided in both PDF and Excel formats.
+Please note: the information on pages 9-30 of the Annual Report (Remuneration of Public Service and State sector senior staff as at 30 June 2011) is also available separately in Excel format.
+See: www.ssc.govt.nz/rem-senior-state-sector-staff-to-30june11

 State Services Commissioner’s Annual Report on the State Services